fahad19/firenze/README.md

 ### model(attributes = {}, extend = {})

-Get an instance of this Collection's model
+Get a new instance of this Collection's model

 ### getDatabase()

-Get an instance of the current Database
+Get an instance of the current Collection's Database

 ### setDatabase(db)